solo-io/wasm/docs/content/reference/cli/wasme_deploy_istio.md

       --cache-name string              name of resources for the wasm image cache server (default "wasme-cache") --cache-namespace string         namespace of resources for the wasm image cache server (default "wasme") --cache-repo string              name of the image repository to use for the cache server daemonset (default "quay.io/solo-io/wasme")
-      --cache-tag string               image tag to use for the cache server daemonset (default "0.0.1") -h, --help                           help for istio
+      --cache-tag string               image tag to use for the cache server daemonset (default "dev") -h, --help                           help for istio
       --istio-namespace string         the namespace where the Istio control plane is installed (default "istio-system") --name string                    name of the deployment or daemonset into which to inject the filter. if not set, will apply to all workloads in the target namespace